9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 2/Terms/Advanced Encryption Standard (AES).md

 SSH uses [[Advanced Encryption Standard (AES)]] and other types of encryption to ensure that unintended recipients cannot intercept the transmissions.
 In the TCP/IP model, SFTP occurs at the application layer.
 SFTP is used often with cloud storage.
 Every time a user uploads or downloads a file from cloud storage, the file is transferred using the SFTP protocol.

+_[[Advanced Encryption Standard (AES)]]_ is one of the most secure symmetric algorithms today.
+AES generates keys that are 128, 192, or 256 bits.
+Cryptographic keys of this size are considered to be safe from brute force attacks.
+It’s estimated that brute forcing an AES 128-bit key could take a modern computer billions of years!